 Each year, we need to decide whether to raise the amount of money we collect through Council Tax.
-Legislation only allows us to increase Council Tax by less than 2%.
+Legislation only allows us to increase Council Tax by 2% or less, despite inflation being about 3% (RPI).

 Although we collect all of your Council Tax, we only keep 12% of it.
 The vast majority goes to Cumbria County Council for the services they provide.
 Some also goes to Cumbria Police and to your parish council, if you have one.